BastienBYRA/CPE-Mapper/ROADMAP.md

 # DONE

 ## Mandatory
-- [ ] Add important project files:
+- [x] Add important project files:
   - [x] CONTRIBUTING.md
   - [x] DEVELOPING.md
   - [x] ROADMAP.md
   - [x] CHANGELOG.md
 - [x] Add unit tests for mapper.js and update.js
+- [x] Add the flag `--override-cpe` on the `apply` command : Tell the program that it can override the CPE from the given SBOM file

 ## High Priority